strategineer/personal-website/content/tabletop/lobg/gming.md

 [info dump the basics of the LoBG](#tldr---what-is-the-lobg-to-be-revealed-by-early-npcs-like-lady-crucem-capilli)

+Intro
-Intro...
-"Ahh I see, you might be just the kind of people I've been looking for!
-Welcome to the Labyrinth of the Blue Goron (lifts her arms up and spins around, fluttering her diminutive wings as she does) A place of wonder and beauty unlike anywhere else.
+: "Ahhhhhhh you might be just the kind of people I've been looking for!
+Welcome to the Labyrinth of the Blue Gorgon (lifts her arms up and spins around, fluttering her diminutive wings as she does) A place of wonder and beauty unlike anywhere else.

 Who are you?
-"You call me Lady Crucem Capilli.
+: "Ahhhhhh My name is Lady Crucem Capilli.
 I am a Dragon by birth, a Demon by trade and a lover, critic and collector of art, artifacts and curios of all kinds."

+Why are you in the Labyrinth?
+: "Ahhhhhh A mix of pleasure and business...
+On that note, if you find any artifacts or curios in the Labyrinth, please return them to me and I'll reward you handsomely for them."

+Can you help us in anyway to make our artifact retrieval task easier?
+: "Ahhhhhh the unknowning path through the Labyrinth has its own aesthetic purity, I wouldn't want to spoil that for you.
+Good luck on your journey!"

 She will first offer to buy anything you bring back from the Maze.
 After the first transaction, roll d6 for each column on the table below to discover what she wants next.
-If the party asks for information about the Maze to make their task easier, she’ll reply that their unknowing path through the Maze has its own aesthetic purity which she wouldn’t want to spoil.

-Why are you in the Labyrinth?
-"A mix of pleasure and business...
-On that note, if you find any artifacts or curios in the Labyrinth please return them to me and I'll reward you handsomely for them."

 ## Lady Nine-Bones
 › Halls 17